SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Functions.md

 # Functions

-Define and call functions, label their arguments, and use their return value.
+Define and call functions, label their arguments, and use their return values.

 *Functions* are self-contained chunks of code that perform a specific task.
 You give a function a name that identifies what it does,